-A bike path connects the gateway community of Moab with the entrance to Arches, continuing up Highway 191 to Highway 313 (which leads to Canyonlands National Park and Dead Horse State Point).
+A bike path connects the gateway community of Moab with the entrance to Arches, continuing up US 191 to UT 313 (which leads to Canyonlands National Park and Dead Horse Point State Park).
 There is no dedicated bike lane along the scenic drive in Arches, and high traffic volume (including many large recreation vehicles) makes for a challenging ride.
 The road shoulder is very narrow and often disappears without warning.
 If you plan to ride your bike in Arches:

 Let someone else do the driving and share their knowledge of the park!
 Several local companies provide guided van tours and hikes in Arches.
 View the Commercial Tours page for more information.

 Looking for a ride so you don't have to worry about parking?
 Local taxi services and shuttles provide drop-off, pick-up service in Arches.
 For a complete list, visit www.discovermoab.com.